syncfusion-content/xamarin-docs/Xamarin/Scheduler/Resource-view.md

 ![Resource view height in xamarin forms schedule resources](resource-view-images/xamarin-forms-resource-view-height.png)

 >**NOTE**
-The `ResourceViewHeight` property acts as width when `ResourceViewMode` is `Absolute` for timeline view.
+The `ResourceViewHeight` property functions as width when `ResourceViewMode` is `Absolute` for timeline view.

 ## Visible resource count